ChrisHomsey/rp-assessment/README.md

 ## Design

-Copying the original design wasn't too bad.
+Copying the original design wasn't too hard.

 I would say that the biggest design challenge was styling the `<table>` elements.
 My first instinct was to render each launch element as a div, but then I realized that the semantic solution would be to render all data into a table.